6/3/2024

 Retrocommissioning identifies hidden problems (and thus can make money fast!)

 A building management system (BMS) makes life easier for the user/manager of a building.
 Or at least that should be the intention.
-All too often, however, we see that poorly adjusted installations and BMS result in a lack of comfort and/or considerable energy waste.
+However, all too often we see that poorly adjusted installations and BMS result in a lack of comfort and/or considerable energy waste.
 Through retrocommissioning, we quickly detect hidden causes, provide quick wins and can advise on more sustainable choices for the future.

 VARIOUS REASONS